 Barry Schwartz, who did a wonderful TED Talk on the paradox of choice about ten years ago, talked brilliantly about this.
 He said that when there’s only one choice available to us, and it’s not great, we can blame the world for it.
 But when there’s more than one choice, we can only blame ourselves.

 Why do we blame ourselves, you ask?
 Because more choices mean that there’s no room for failure in picking something perfect.
 And if we don’t choose something perfect, then we must have made a mistake.
 We must have not looked thoroughly enough or paid well enough attention.
-This, too, is paralyzing.
+This, too, is paralysing.

 There are solutions for this choice paradox.
 While some of these may be difficult, as we live in a right now society, they will guide you towards making choices you are happy with.

 Have you heard of this thinking?
 It’s the mindset that tells us, look at all the choices you’ve got.
 Don’t settle.
 Aim higher.
 Take a look through everything, or you’ll miss out on a really great choice.
 You could have it all with so many choices or nothing.